Most of us do our best to act ethically – right? Turns out, it depends on the situation.

 Their findings suggest that thinking about one’s childhood can produce feelings of moral purity and nudge people toward more moral behavior.
 Since children aren’t a common presence in most businesses, Desai suggests that companies can encourage more ethical behavior by including childlike elements in the workplace.
 Colorful, playful office décor, for example, might remind employees of childhood and prompt them to behave more ethically.

-Moral symbols — from quotes in email signatures to pictures of religious figures – also can are another prompt to lead people to behave more ethically.
+Moral symbols — from quotes in email signatures to pictures of religious figures – are another prompt to lead people to behave more ethically.
 Desai found that supervisors were less likely to ask their employees who displayed religious symbols to do something unethical.

 Her research demonstrates how the work environment can send subtle messages to employees about what’s important and how they should behave.
 It also suggests that actions such as changing a company’s values statement can send subtle cues that affect how people behave.